cowprotocol/cow-sdk/src/cow-shed/README.md

 const { signedMulticall, gasLimit, cowShedAccount } = preAuthorizedCall
 const { to, data, value } = signedMulticall

 // Execute the transaction using any wallet.
-The calldata has been pre-auth, so you don't need any special permissions to send this transaction let anotherWallet = new ethers.Wallet('<another-private-key>');
+The calldata has been pre-authed, so you don't need any special permissions to send this transaction let anotherWallet = new ethers.Wallet('<another-private-key>');
 const tx = await anotherWallet.sendTransaction({
   to,